2bt/fakesid/docs/tut-00/tutorial.md

 <img src="song-view.png">

-In **SONG** view
+**SONG** view shows you a big table.

-explain song view:

-+ big table
-+ each row represents a small section of the song (usually 4 measures)
+Each row represents a small section of the song (usually 4 measures).
-+ the yellow row the the part of the song that is currently playing.
+The yellow row the the part of the song that is currently playing.
-+ 6 columns
-  + hexadecimal row number
-  + tempo/swing
-  + 4 channels

-+ play around with fast forward/backward
+Let's play around with the **fast forward/backward** buttons.
-  + jump to next/previous row
-+ loop mode loops the current row.

-+ press stop.
-+ use row buttons in first column

-+ buttons below the table for deleting/adding rows
-  + there can be between 1 and 255 rows in a song.
+Notice how the yellow line jumps to the next/previous row.

 ## 3. Jamming